klyvedev/klyve/about.md

 ---

-## The "Glass Box" Approach
+## The "Orchestrated Agency" Philosophy
-Most AI tools are "Black Boxes".
-A requirement goes in, and unmaintainable magic comes out.
-Klyve is a **Glass Box**.

-It generates standard, readable, and architecturally sound code that you own completely.
+Klyve is not a wrapper; it is a **Deterministic Orchestrator** managing a team of AI Agents.

+We solve the "Black Box" problem through strict architectural separation:

-### 1. You Direct
+### 1. The Orchestrator (Logic Layer)
-You provide the architectural vision.
-Whether it is a small project brief or an exact specification, you set the boundaries.
-Klyve does not make strategic decisions; it executes your strategy.
+A sophisticated, logic-heavy state machine that defines the strategy, safeguards, and workflow.
+It manages the context and directs the agents.

-### 2. Klyve "Grinds"
+### 2. The Agents (Execution Layer)
-Development is 10% inspiration and 90% labor.
-Klyve handles the labor: detailed spec writing, backlog generation, logic planning, coding, unit testing, and documentation updates.
+Specialized AI workers that perform specific tasks (writing SQL, generating UI, parsing logs) only when commanded by the Orchestrator.

-### 3. You Refine
+### 3. The Human (Authority Layer)
-Klyve gets you 90% of the way there.
-But AI can make mistakes.
-The final mile - nuanced business logic, UI polish, and system integration - requires your intuition.
-You receive documented code that is ready for your expert finishing touch.
+You.
+Klyve does not jump from "Idea" to "Code" as most other tools do.
+It enforces a professional SDLC where you retain control at every strategic step:

+* **Spec Elaboration:** Klyve elaborates your initial requirements into detailed Specifications after giving you an idea about any risks involved in automating the project delivery.
+You review, refine, and **approve** these specs.
+* **Sprint Planning:** Klyve generates a backlog, helps you define a Sprint, and performs dependency/risk checks.
+It then presents a **Sprint Development Plan**.
+You **authorize** this plan.
+* **Task Execution:** Even during development, Klyve pauses before every single task in the plan.
+It asks for your **Task Authorization** to proceed, ensuring you are never a passive observer.
+* **Refinement:** At every stage—Specs, Backlog, or Plan—you have the opportunity to refine the output before giving final approval.

 ---

 ## Realistic Expectations
 Klyve is a powerful engine, but it requires a skilled leader.

-* **It Is Not Magic:** LLMs can hallucinate.
+* **It Is Not Magic:** LLMs can hallucinate, omit details or make mistakes.
 Klyve has built-in self-correction loops to catch syntax errors and logic flaws, but it is not infallible.
-You will occasionally need to step in to fix a bug, spot an omission or unblock a test environment.
+You will occasionally need to step in to fix a bug, spot an omission or even unblock a test environment.
-* **Scale Limits:** Klyve is optimized for clearly defined services and small to medium sized applications, or parts of a larger application.
+* **Scale Limits:** Klyve is optimized for clearly defined services and small to medium sized applications, or a larger application in parts.
 It is not designed to generate a sprawling enterprise application in a single prompt.
 * **The UI/UX Boundary:** Klyve is an engineering tool, not a creative UI design agency.
-If your project requires a GUI, it generates functional, clean interfaces (e.g., PySide6, React), but expect to apply your own visual polish.
+If your project requires a GUI, it generates functional, clean interfaces (e.g., in React), but expect to apply your own visual polish.

 ---